Who We Are

 Sarah Moss, Mediation & Training Coordinator

 Sarah is responsible for overall day-to-day office administration, curating trainings and workshops, and overseeing the neighborhood mediation program.
 Born in San Francisco, she is a decades-long member of the performing arts community.
 Sarah has volunteered at Larkin Street Youth Center and has worked with Shanti Project; providing alternative care to grantees with breast cancer.
 She earned a BA in Communication Studies and a professional certificate in Conflict Resolution from San Francisco State University.
 Since then, she has been invited to SFSU and UC Berkeley as a guest lecturer on Mediation.
+Sarah has also served as a mediation role play coach for students at Georgetown University.
 She was introduced to Community Boards in 2017 as an intern and then trained as volunteer mediator and role-play coach, as well as Community Outreach Coordinator.
 Sarah hopes to further her expertise in ADR while extending her mission as an effective social advocate.

 Rachel Vyda-Venning, Program Director